Weng Contemporary

 — Ai Weiwei

-Some of his most famous politically motivated works include Sunflower Seeds at the Tate Modern and Straight, which addressed the 2008 Sichuan earthquake by creating art from collapsed schools.
-Through his bold contemporary artwork, writings, and activism, Ai Weiwei has become one of China’s most recognisable political activists and contemporary artists.
+One of his most famous politically motivated works include Sunflower Seeds (2008), exhibited in Tate Modern in 2010 and Straight, which addressed the 2008 Sichuan earthquake by creating art from collapsed schools.
+His relentless pursuit of truth and justice, coupled with his innovative artistic vision, continues to inspire global audiences and redefine the role of art in society.
+As Ai Weiwei himself asserts, “Everything is art.
+Everything is politics.”

 Ai Weiwei with ‘Sunflower Seeds’, 2010, Getty Images